-Revving up to remodel?
+Revving up for a home remodel?
 Build a better home while protecting your family’s health by choosing less-toxic building materials and taking extra care during construction.
-Follow these tips for safer remodeling from start to finish:
+Follow these tips for safer remodeling from start to finish.

 1. Identify existing lead paint hazards.
 If your home was built pre-1978, it likely contains lead paint.
 Contractors are required by law to be certified in lead-safe work practices to protect your family from lead poisoning.
 Learn more about lead paint and renovations here.